-- (1)Fleet horsepower is horsepower for compression units that have been delivered to us (and excludes units on order).
-As of December 31, 2014, we had approximately 230,000 horsepower on order with expected delivery primarily in the first three quarters of 2015. - (2)Total available horsepower is revenue generating horsepower under contract for which we are billing a customer, horsepower in our fleet that is under contract but is not yet generating revenue, horsepower not yet in our fleet that is under contract but not yet generating revenue and that is subject to a purchase order and idle horsepower.
-Total available horsepower excludes new horsepower on order for which we do not have a compression services contract. - (3) Revenue generating horsepower is horsepower under contract for which we are billing a customer. - (4) Calculated as the average of the month-end revenue generating horsepower for each of the months in the period. - (5)Calculated as the average of the month-end horsepower per revenue generating compression unit for each of the months in the period. - (6)Horsepower utilization is calculated as (i)(a) revenue generating horsepower plus (b) horsepower in our fleet that is under contract, but is not yet generating revenue plus (c) horsepower not yet in our fleet that is under contract not yet generating revenue and that is subject to a purchase order, divided by (ii) total available horsepower less idle horsepower that is under repair.
-Horsepower utilization based on revenue generating horsepower and fleet horsepower at each applicable period end was 87.2%, 89.0%, and 86.4% for the years ended December 31, 2014, 2013 and 2012, respectively. - (7)Calculated as the average utilization for the months in the period based on utilization at the end of each month in the period.
-Average horsepower utilization based on revenue generating horsepower was 87.3%, 87.3% and 88.9% for each year ended December 31, 2014, 2013, and 2012, respectively.
+(1)Fleet horsepower is horsepower for compression units that have been delivered to us (and excludes units on order).
+As of December 31, 2015, we had 15,400 horsepower on order for delivery during 2016.

+(2) Total available horsepower is revenue generating horsepower under contract for which we are billing a customer, horsepower in our fleet that is under contract but is not yet generating revenue, horsepower not yet in our fleet that is under contract but not yet generating revenue and that is subject to a purchase order and idle horsepower.
+Total available horsepower excludes new horsepower on order for which we do not have a compression services contract.

+(3) Revenue generating horsepower is horsepower under contract for which we are billing a customer.

+(4) Calculated as the average of the month-end revenue generating horsepower for each of the months in the period.

+(5)Calculated as the average of the month-end revenue generating horsepower per revenue generating compression unit for each of the months in the period.

+- (6) Horsepower utilization is calculated as (i) the sum of (a) revenue generating horsepower, (b) horsepower in our fleet that is under contract, but is not yet generating revenue and (c) horsepower not yet in our fleet that is under contract not yet generating revenue and that is subject to a purchase order, divided by (ii) total available horsepower less idle horsepower that is under repair.
+Horsepower utilization based on revenue generating horsepower and fleet horsepower at each applicable period end was 83.2%, 87.2% and 89.0% for the years ended December 31, 2015, 2014 and 2013, respectively. - (7)Calculated as the average utilization for the months in the period based on utilization at the end of each month in the period.
+Average horsepower utilization based on revenue generating horsepower and fleet horsepower was 85.1%, 87.3% and 87.3% for each year ended December 31, 2015, 2014, and 2013, respectively.

-A growing number of our compression units contained electronic control systems that enable us to monitor the units remotely by satellite or other means to supplement our technicians' on-site monitoring visits.
-We intend to continue to selectively add remote monitoring systems to our fleet during 2015.
+A growing number of our compression units contain electronic control systems that enable us to monitor the units remotely by satellite or other means to supplement our technicians' on-site monitoring visits.
+We intend to continue to selectively add remote monitoring systems to our fleet during 2016 where beneficial from an operating and financial standpoint.
 All of our compression units are designed to automatically shut down if operating conditions deviate from a pre-determined range.
 While we retain the care, custody, ongoing maintenance and control of our compression units, we allow our customers, subject to a defined protocol, to start, stop, accelerate and slow down compression units in response to field conditions.